Private Career Colleges (PCCs)

 • Must meet the designation requirements of the Student Aid Operational Policy and Procedure Manual and all other applicable policy, guidelines, regulation, and legislation.

-Process for Requesting an Exemption
+Process for Requesting an Exemption from the Pause on Designations

-Each Private Career College seeking an exemption must complete a form, which will be attached to their notice letter.
-Alberta Student Aid will evaluate each PCC request against the exemption criteria and send follow up communication notifying the PCC of any change in their cap or designation pause.
-If Private Career Colleges do not have a copy of the exemption form, they may request the form by emailing the Student Aid Executive Director's inbox at: SAA.ExecutiveDirectorsOffice@gov.ab.ca.
+Each Alberta Private Career College seeking an exemption must complete an exemption application form.
+Alberta Student Aid will evaluate each Alberta Private Career College request against the exemption criteria and send follow up communication notifying the Alberta Private Career College of any change designation pause.
+If Alberta Private Career College does not have a copy of the exemption form, they may request the form by emailing Program Accountability & Compliance at: piaunit@gov.ab.ca

 Alberta Institution Designation Agreement (AIDA)

 After licensing requirements have been met and if the institution meets the designation eligibility criteria, private career colleges may have their programs designated for student financial assistance by signing an Alberta Institution Designation Agreement (AIDA).
-This agreement sets out the policies and guidelines that an institution must adhere to in the administration of student aid to maintain designation status.
-Compliance with the AIDA is monitored by the Program Accountability and Designation Unit of Alberta Student Aid.
+This agreement sets out the policies and guidelines an institution must adhere to in the administration of student aid to maintain designation status.
+Compliance with the AIDA is monitored by the Program Accountability and Compliance Unit of Alberta Student Aid.

 Alberta Private Career College Institution Designation Requirements